 \subsubsection{2D CNN}

-Our idea is that incorporating diffusion matrix $\underbar {D}$ with discrete transverse Laplace operator expression Eq. (\ref {transverseDLO}), the combined filter is assigned as a learnable filter, the elements in this filer will be learnt like the convolutional kernel in CNN.
-In fact, following filter is a special case of the Elliptic operator.
+Our idea is that, by incorporating diffusion matrix $\underbar {D}$ with discrete transverse Laplace operator expression Eq.~(\ref {transverseDLO}), and the combined filter is assigned as a learnable filter, the elements in this filer will be learned like the convolutional kernel in CNN.
+In fact, the following filter is a special case of the Elliptic operator.

-Here we can regard this filter as a second order derivative operator now.
+Here we can regard this filter as a second order derivative operator.

-With above discussion, discrete NPDE to the ResNet structure becomes very easy.
-We have known that ResNet can be regarded as ODE net, while discussed above showed how the ResNet is obtained by discretizing RDE.
+With the above analysis, it would be very easy to discrete NPDEs to the ResNet structure.
+While it is widely-known that ResNet can be considered as ODE net, our analysis indicates how ResNet can be obtained by discretizing RDEs.

-Eq. (\ref{2Dfilter}) shows 9 point stencils, it is equivalent to $3 \times 3$ convolutional kernel.
-Visualized expression is shown in Fig. (\ref{fig-CNN}).
-Apparently, it will proceed two periods in right side part of Eq. (\ref {FE3}) when left side step one in ResNet.
-In other words, $k_s=1/2 \, k$ in Fig. (\ref{fig-CNN}) for ResNet.
+Eq.~(\ref{2Dfilter}) shows the 9-point stencil, which is equivalent to $3 \times 3$ convolutional kernel.
+A visualized expression can be seen in Fig.~(\ref{fig-CNN}).
+Apparently, it will proceed two periods in the right side part of Eq.~(\ref {FE3}) when the left side steps one in ResNet.
+In other words, $k_s=1/2 \, k$ in Fig.~(\ref{fig-CNN}) for ResNet.